whipowill/d2-plugy-qol/README.md

     - Shapeshifting duration increased 50%.
     - Can summon all beasts at same time.

-- Stack sizes increased (keys 24, scrolls 48, arrows 500).
+- Stack sizes increased (keys 24, scrolls 48).

 ## How To Install